snowplow/snowplowanalytics.com/_posts/2018-02-0X-snowplow-javascript-tracker-2.9.0-released-with-consent-tracking/index.md

 <!--more-->

 <h2 id="data-rights">1.
-Data consent tracking</h2>
+Tracking users granting, adn withdrawing, consent to have their personal data processed for specific purposes</h2>

-Against the backdrop of the incoming GDPR and ePrivacy regulations, this release adds new events to track when users give their consent to, and withdraw their consent from, various forms of data collection.
+Against the backdrop of the incoming GDPR and ePrivacy regulations, this release adds new events to track when users give their consent to, and withdraw their consent from, having their personal data processed for specific purposes.

 We envision that many digital businesses will want to track the consent of their users against relatively finegrained "bundles" of specific data usecases, which we model in Snowplow as [consent documents][cds].